Chart Color Schemes

 Tarneit - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Tarneit - South's population was around 11,714 as of February 2026.
-This figure reflects an increase of 532 people since the 2021 Census, which reported a population of 11,182.
-The change is inferred from the estimated resident population of 11,708 in June 2024 and five validated new addresses since the Census date.
-This results in a density ratio of 3,742 persons per square kilometer, placing Tarneit - South in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Tarneit - South has shown resilient growth patterns with a compound annual growth rate of 3.1%, outpacing its SA4 region.
-Overseas migration contributed approximately 60.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Tarneit - South's population is around 11,714 as of Feb 2026.
+This reflects an increase of 532 people (4.8%) since the 2021 Census, which reported a population of 11,182 people.
+The change is inferred from the estimated resident population of 11,708 from the ABS as of June 2024 and an additional 5 validated new addresses since the Census date.
+This population level equates to a density ratio of 3,742 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Tarneit - South has demonstrated resilient growth patterns with a 3.1% compound annual growth rate, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 60.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Population projections indicate exceptional growth in Tarneit - South, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
-The area is expected to grow by 5,210 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 44.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, exceptional growth, placing it in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the area expected to grow by 5,210 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 44.4% in total over the 17 years.

 Frequently Asked Questions - Population